cooper-gadd/timecard-tracker/README.md

 ## Overview

-The **Timecard Tracker Service** is a RESTful API developed in Java to help companies track employee timecards.
+The **Timecard Tracker Service** is a RESTful API developed to help companies track employee timecards.
 It leverages a provided **Data Layer** for database interactions and includes comprehensive validation within the **Business Layer**.
 The service supports operations on companies, departments, employees, and timecards, ensuring data integrity and adherence to business rules.

 ---